-Some courses have a rich history and have been hosting players for over 100 years.
+Some California golf courses have a rich history and have been hosting players for over 100 years.

 Some will amaze you with their unique designs.
 Their stunning scenery will make golfing even more enjoyable.
 They're designed to fit naturally into the landscape.
 During the game, you can enjoy views of mountains, rivers, lakes, and forests.

-When looking for a golf course, consider the season—not every course can be played all year round.
+When looking for a golf resort, consider the season—not every course can be played all year round.

 The standard number of holes on a course is 18, but if you come across courses with only 9 holes, don't disregard it immediately.
 On these courses, you can either play a short round or play all the holes twice for a full round.

-When choosing a course, pay attention to the services offered by the club.
+When choosing a san francisco golf resort, pay attention to the services offered by the club.
 At some clubs, you can rent a cart to get around the course, get help from caddies, or take lessons from professionals.
 You may want to visit a specialty shop or restaurant at the course.
 While you enjoy your game of golf, your family might even be able to relax at the spa or pool.

-Also, before choosing a golf course, you should familiarize yourself with their policies.
+Also, before choosing a pebble beach golf links at spanish bay, you should familiarize yourself with their policies.

-Some allow the use of cell phones, and others require that you keep them on silent and use them only in designated areas.
+Some San-Francisco golf courses allow the use of cell phones, and others require that you keep them on silent and use them only in designated areas.
 And many clubs prohibit smoking.

-Courses have their own dress codes.
-You can't wear jeans or open-toed shoes to every course.
+San-Francisco golf courses have their own dress codes.
+You can't wear jeans or open-toed shoes to every pebble beach course.

 If you're on vacation, you can get to know the state before spending the day on the golf course.
-You may be interested in exploring tourist attractions such as California Museum, California Science Center, Los Angeles County Museum of Art, Asian Art Museum, Norton Simon Museum.
+You may be interested in exploring tourist attractions such as California Museum, spyglass hill, California Science Center, spyglass hill, cypress point, Los Angeles County Museum of Art, Asian Art Museum, torrey pines, pebble beach, Norton Simon Museum.

-If you like to spend your leisure time in quiet recreational areas, the state has scenic parks State Parks California, California Parks & Recreation, Griffith Park, Del Norte Coast Redwoods State Park, Yosemite National Park and lakes Clear Lake, Shasta Lake, Mono Lake, Lake Almanor, Lake Oroville, too.
+If you like to spend your leisure time in quiet recreational areas, the state has scenic parks State Parks California, San Francisco Recreation and Parks, California Parks & Recreation, Griffith Park, Del Norte Coast Redwoods State Park, Yosemite National Park and lakes Clear Lake, pebble beach, Shasta Lake, Mono Lake, Lake Almanor, Lake Oroville, too.

-If you don't like parks or tourist events, but are more interested in shopping, some shopping centers and malls like Sunvalley Shopping Center, Del Monte Shopping Center, Hollywood & Highland, Stanford Shopping Center, Lincoln Shopping Center are open every day.
+If you don't like parks or tourist events, but are more interested in shopping, some shopping centers and malls like Sunvalley Shopping Center, monterey peninsula, Del Monte Shopping Center, Hollywood & Highland, pebble beach, Stanford Shopping Center, Lincoln Shopping Center are open every day.